 Our Vision Statement and Services

-The aim of the Queensland Blind Association Inc. (QBA) is to provide real assistance to its legally blind members so they can live in a safe, secure social environment in comfort within the community.
+The aim of the Queensland Blind Association Inc. (QBA) is to provide real assistance to its legally blind members so they can live in a safe and secure social environment and in comfort within the community.

 Queensland Blind Association Inc. is a not-for-profit independent blindness organisation and is not affiliated with any other blindness agency or Government Department.
 However, we strengthen and build strategic partnerships with other agencies to promote better outcomes for our members.

 Many blind people are restricted to pension benefits making it difficult for them to afford the specialised assistance and equipment they require.